Redcurrants: A guide to the planting, care, harvesting and pruning of this easy to grow fruit

 Planting:

 Planting redcurrants is relatively straightforward.
 I spaced my bushes about 3-4 feet apart to allow for adequate airflow and growth.
+Plant soft fruit a little deeper in dry locations.
+Adding compost or well-rotted manure improves soil fertility, which currants need for productive growth.

 Below: The fully formed but unripe fruit.